 Owing to the Covid-19 pandemic, the Australian government has increased its expenditure on healthcare by 15% to a record $115.5 billion for the year 2020-21.

 The pandemic has made administration and supply chain challenging to manage.
 Errors in the procurement of supplies can cause health organisations a colossal loss.
 So, the supply chain has to be managed appropriately, and the supplies are precisely procured not to incur any losses.

 Approximately 80% of Australia’s medical and diagnostic supplies are imported from China, the US, and the European Union.
 So, the hospitals have the options and the resources to source any medical equipment from various sources.

 However, hospitals procure a wide variety of medical supplies.
 Most of the expenditure is done daily to procure standard operational medical supplies that are very common and needed in bulk.
-But most of them are fixed machinery and equipment such as ECG, MRI, ICU Beds, defibrillators, and much more.
+But most of them are fixed machinery and equipment such as ECG, MRI, high-quality hospital beds, defibrillators, and much more.
 These equipment are purchased after long intervals and only if the need increases or the equipment becomes obsolete.

 Most standard medical supplies used in the Hospitals

 - IV Start Kits

 Most of the patients admitted to the hospital need some type of fluids.
 Even most of the medicines in the hospitals are given as drips to the patient through IV.
 This equipment can be found in most of the hospitals in the country.

 Either large hospitals or distributors assemble these IV kits.
 IV kits commonly include prep material (scrub and alcohol pad), PVP ampule, and securement device.
 The IV kits are used to administer medicines, glucose, and anesthesia to patients.